Skip to main content

 Area Agencies on Aging in Arizona (2026 Guide)

-Bottom line: Arizona Area Agencies on Aging can help older adults, adults with disabilities, caregivers, and families find meals, rides, in-home help, caregiver support, Medicare counseling, long-term care complaints, and local referrals.
-Start with your county agency, or call 2-1-1 if you are not sure which office serves your ZIP code.
+Bottom line: Arizona Area Agencies on Aging can help older adults, adults with disabilities, caregivers, and families find meals, rides, in-home help, senior centers, caregiver support, Medicare counseling, long-term care complaint help, and local referrals.
+Start with the agency that serves your county, or dial 2-1-1 and ask for the aging and disability resource contact for your ZIP code.

 Contents